 - the date you or your partner separated from the child’s other parent

-- the date the child came into your care
+- the date the child entered your care

 - the date your percentage of care increased to 35% or above, or

-- such later date that you first became entitles to apply for child support
+- any later date when you or your partner first became eligible to apply for child support

-If you cannot apply for a child support assessment
+If you can’t apply for a child support assessment

 How child support affects FTB Part A

-Sally has 1 child, 3 years of age, from a previous relationship.
+Sally has 1 child from a previous relationship.
 Sally is entitled to receive $5,000 in child support this year.
 Sally’s Maintenance Income Free Area is $1,565.85 per year.
 This means Sally’s FTB reduces by 50 cents for every dollar of child support over $1,565.85.

 Private Collect and FTB

-If you are unable to collect your full amount of child support, you should call us to talk about the best options for you.
+If you can’t collect your full amount of child support, call us to talk about your options.

 If you think your child support could retrospectively change you may prefer us to collect your child support on your behalf.
 For example, if the other parent is not regularly lodging income tax returns.

 Child Support Collect and FTB

-Child Support Collect means that once we work out how much child support you or your partner is assessed to receive, we collect the money from the other parent and transfer it to you or your partner.
-This means you do not have to discuss child support with the other parent.
+Child Support Collect is where we work out how much child support you or your partner is entitled to receive.
+We’ll then collect and transfer the child support payments.
+This option means you don’t have to discuss child support payments with the other parent.